 Safety related message: As required.

+Application specific message: As required.

 [Editor’s note: the information should be brought into a table - needs further considerations]

 [The message 28 transmitting interval is not less than 6 minutes by a fixed position AMRD (see “Dynamic status” of TABLE 84 bis in Annex 8); the message update interval by moving AMRD should not less than those of Class B “CS” shipborne station.]